Super-Protocol/docs/testnet/Marketplace/marketplace-walkthrough.md

 There are four types of offers in the Marketplace.
 In most cases you will need all four to create an order.

-**Solutions** – the programs offered by the community and the Super Protocol team, as well as any required base images (Python, JavaScript, etc).
+<strong>Solutions</strong> – the programs offered by the community and the Super Protocol team, as well as any required base images (Python, JavaScript, etc).

-**Data** – complementary to Solutions, the data is used by the solutions (photo, audio, webpages, etc).
+<strong>Data</strong> – complementary to Solutions, the data is used by the solutions (photo, audio, webpages, etc).
 You can use datasets from the Marketplace or upload your own.

-**Compute** – providers of confidential computing resources, machines where the solutions and data are executed in the Trusted Execution Environment (TEE).
+<strong>Compute</strong> – providers of confidential computing resources, machines where the solutions and data are executed in the Trusted Execution Environment (TEE).

-**Storage** – providers of decentralized storages, where the computation results are stored.
+<strong>Storage</strong> – providers of decentralized storages, where the computation results are stored.

 <div style={{'background-color':'#F8E6D0',padding: 12 + 'px'}}>
-<b>Step 1.
-Add a Solution</b><br/>
+<strong>Step 1.
+Add a Solution</strong><br/>
 Open Marketplace at <a href="https://marketplace.superprotocol.com" target="_blank">https://marketplace.superprotocol.com</a>.
 Go to the <b>Solutions</b> tab and click on the <b>Hosting Launcher</b> offer.
 It will open a window with a detailed description.
 Click on the <b>Add to Order</b> button.</div><br/>

 Hosting Launcher is the app that enables the operations of decentralized confidential hosting.